 Eco-Harvest is currently operating in specific regions and with specific cropping systems.
-Current Eco-Harvest program regions include the Midwest Corn and Soy Belt, Northern Great Plains, Southern Great Plains, and Great Lakes regions for corn, soy, wheat, and alfalfa cropping systems.
+Current Eco-Harvest program regions include the Midwest Corn and Soy Belt, Northern Great Plains, Southern Great Plains, and Great Lakes regions for corn, soy, wheat, oats, and alfalfa cropping systems.

 All eligibility information can be found here.